osygroup/ansible-config-mgt/README.md

 # Project 4: Bastion Host & Ansible Configuration Management

-A Bastion host/server is an intermediary server through which access to internal network can be achieved.
+A Bastion host/server is an intermediary server through which access to an internal network can be achieved.
 A bastion host is a server whose purpose is to provide access to a private network from an external network, such as the Internet.
 Because of its exposure to potential